Do you have untapped creative potential? Of course you do. Why am I so sure?

 If you haven’t taken it already, I’d suggest that you start with the Creativity Style Quiz.

 Or, let's work together personally.Explore Mentorship Options Here.

 Naomi is an author, educator and creativity coach.
 Her books range from the From Sadie’s Sketchbook series for middle grade readers to activity books such as the award-winning Spilled Ink, a Writer’s Commonplace Book.
 After over a decade of writing and directing plays for young people, and teaching as a resident artist in classrooms across the country, Naomi developed Writerly Play, a story-based approach to creative development.
 In classrooms, Writerly Play provides games, improvisational strategies and tools to teach thinking and writing skills.
 Outside of classrooms, Writerly Play supports people of all ages in the development of their creative thinking skills.
 Naomi also founded Society of Young Inklings, an organization that empowers young writers using Writerly Play methods.

 When Naomi isn’t speaking, acting, teaching or writing, she explores ways to bring creativity into the every day.
 She’s a half-marathon runner, a guitar player, a sketchnoter, an outdoor explorer, and a life-long learner.
 Naomi has a BA in Theatre Arts from Seattle Pacific University, studied theatre with the Piven Theatre Workshop and ACT, and has an MFA in Writing for Children and Young Adults from Hamline University.
-She is the Regional Advisor for the San Francisco South chapter of SCBWI.

 READY TO EXPLORE FURTHER?